 - The second "R" Reuse stands for the action of using something again.

-- The third "R" Recycle means transforming something back into a new raw material used to create a new item for a 2nd life.
+- The third "R" Recycle means transforming something into a new raw material used to create a new item for a 2nd life.

-Can credit card plastic be recycled?
+Can plastic credit payment cards be recycled?

 The answer is YES, but it's not that obvious.